Microsoft Windows 11: All the New and Highlighting Features

 One of the most notable improvements in this regard is the increase in space between the taskbar icons, which offers a bigger touch target to improve touch accuracy and prevent accidental touches.
 Similarly, the latest release also introduces new gestures to make it easier to resize and move windows across the display.

 Besides these changes, Microsoft has two more useful additions to Windows 11 for touch devices: haptics and voice typing.
-With haptics, the company aims to offer you a more immersive experience when you use a (stylus) pen to draw or write on your tablet.
+The company aims to offer you a more immersive experience when you use a (stylus) pen to draw or write on your tablet with haptics.
 On the other hand, the voice typing feature promises to offer a more understanding dictation experience: one where it can automatically add punctuations to your speech.

 Windows 11: Availability